 Marriage License This must be obtained in advance of the wedding.
 St. Victoria recommends you obtain this document after your final meeting with clergy.
 The license is valid for only six months (so don't obtain it earlier than six months before your wedding date.)
 It can be obtained at any County Service Center.
-The fee is usually reduced with certificate of attendance at a marriage preparation course/retreat, which you may obtain from the parish office.
+The fee is usually reduced with certificate of attendance at a marriage preparation course/retreat, which you may obtain from the parish office after completing required mentoring and attending an appropriate retreat.
 Baptism Certificates Proof of baptism is typically required to marry in the Catholic Church.
 A certified copy of each baptismal certificateone for the bride, one for the groomneeds to be received by the parish office prior to your wedding date.
 Call or write to the church of your baptism to procure a copy.
-It must be dated within the last six months.
+It must be dated within the last six months and include the appropriate church seal.